NETP - Nurse Entry to Practice -General Adult/Child Health stream

 Upon successful completion of the NETP programme, the graduate nurse will receive a Northland DHB NETP Certificate of Achievement.

-We have two intakes per year January and September; class sizes are usually 25 and 18 retrospectively.
+We have two intakes per year January and September; on average we have minimum 20+ per intake.
 Positions are vacancy based and are fixed term for 13 months.

 Placements are generally offered at: